Skip to content

 Good grief.
 Right.
 Moving on, I’ve read that I should de-ess vocals?

 Oh, hell yes.
 You should.
 As much as you can.
 And not just vocals.
 Sibilance is a major cause of distortion on records, and it’s not always where you think it might be in the frequency spectrum i.e. way up at the top end.
-You can get problems much lower down, and it’s not so much the frequencies but the rapid *change* in frequencies, and distortion on playback is due to the stylus just not being able to keep up.
+You can get problems much lower down, and it’s not so much the frequencies but the rapid *change* in frequencies, and distortion on playback is due to the stylus just not being able to keep up, so it effectively just ploughs through/skates across it all.

-The last thing you want is me having to smother the whole final mix with de-essing and drastic EQ-cuts because it’s too bright to cut successfully, so try and take care of that beforehand.
+The last thing you want is me having to smother the whole final mix with de-essing and drastic EQ-cuts because it’s too bright to cut successfully, and going in to fix every problematic sound individually takes an huge amount of time which I really just don’t have.
 Mix bright vocals down, or they’ll end up all lispy.
 A big loud S-peak between 6-9khz can easily pop the fuses on the cutting head, which will nark me right off, I can tell you.
 I’ve only got so many spares.
+I have various tools to get us out of a hole, but they’re all destructive in some way or other.
+Best to get it sorted in the mix stage, yeah?

 Well, if you know everything, can you master my track for me?

-No, I’m really not a mastering engineer… I’m just outlining the things which I know will cause problems at my end.
-I don’t even master my own records most of the time.
-Funnily enough, in the old days the person who cut a lacquer disc was called ‘the mastering engineer’, and was responsible for the final sound of a record – hence the myriad of different sounding pressings – but things have changed.
-People generally don’t want their music to sound different to their final mix these days.
+I’m basically outlining the things which I know will cause problems at my end.
+I don’t even ‘master’ my own records most of the time.
+You see, in the old days the person who cut a lacquer disc and the person who shaped the final sound of a recording were always one and the same – hence the myriad of different sounding pressings of the same record – but things have changed.
+People generally don’t want their music to sound different to their final mix/digital master these days, and I don’t really want to start making decisions about EQing and compression and all that stuff.
+I know a couple of people who absolutely understand mastering for vinyl (and especially mastering for a setup like mine), so if you feel that your recorded art needs a sonic buff then I can put you in touch.

 I have another question…